lehins/massiv/massiv-scheduler/README.md

 ### Single worker schedulers

-If we only have one worker, than everyting becomes sequential and derterministic.
-Consider the saem example from before, but with `Seq` computation strategy.
+If we only have one worker, than everything becomes sequential and deterministic.
+Consider the same example from before, but with `Seq` computation strategy.

 ```haskell